-- There will be a conference phone on the day that you can call or text if you need help, this number will be given out at registration - If you are able to get out of the room yourself then please make your way to the Quiet Room on Level 5 - Find one of the National Autistic Society staff in branded t-shirts or anyone displaying a light purple "Ask Me For Help" interaction badge We will do our best to help you at the time but please think carefully when planning your day and have sensory aids or stim toys with you if this normally helps Q) Can I leave the conference venue for a break during the day?
+- There will be a conference phone on the day that you can call or text if you need help, this number will be given out at registration - If you are able to get out of the room yourself then please make your way to the Quiet Room on Level 5 - Find one of the National Autistic Society staff in branded t-shirts or anyone displaying a light purple "Ask Me For Help" interaction badge We will do our best to help you at the time but please think carefully when planning your day and have sensory aids or stim toys with you if this normally helps.
+Q) Can I leave the conference venue for a break during the day?

-A) Absolutely, just make sure you take your lanyard with you so the ICC staff know you are a conference delegate 1() Q) I'm concerned about the food at lunch - what are my options?
+A) Absolutely, just make sure you take your lanyard with you so the ICC staff know you are a conference delegate.
+Q) I'm concerned about the food at lunch - what are my options?

-A) Lunch will be served in the Exhibition Hall (Hall 4) or plain options in the Quiet Room (Executive Room 1), if you have any specific dietary requirements please let us know in advance via conference@nas.org.uk There are also food and drink establishments within the ICC that lunch can be purchased from, should delegates prefer, this cost will not be reimbursed however.
+A) Lunch will be served in the Exhibition Hall (Hall 4) or plain options in the Quiet Room (Executive Room 1)

+The lunch menu will not be available in advance unfortunately, if you have any specific dietary requirements please let us know a few weeks before the event via conference@nas.org.uk There are also food and drink establishments within the ICC or just outside the conference centre that lunch can be purchased from, should delegates prefer, this cost will not be reimbursed however.
 Q) I need a support worker with me at all times, can they sit in the seats reserved for autistic delegates or do I have to sit elsewhere?
-A) Yes, they can sit with you in the reserved sections, however we would ask all support workers to consider the needs of the other delegates when choosing seats in those sections
+A) Yes, they can sit with you in the reserved sections, however we would ask all support workers to consider the needs of the other delegates when choosing seats in those sections.